timtomch/tgconsulting.ca/_projects/rnv-babelio_en.md

 title: "Babelio user reviews integration on Primo"
 date: 2024-11-22
 weight: 1
-descr: Development of a custom Primo module for integrating user reviews from the Bablio platform for a public library network.
+descr: Development of a custom Primo module for integrating user reviews from the Babelio platform for a public library network.
 project_image: "/images/illustrations/orbe-bibliotheque-bytguignard.jpg"
 project_image_caption: "School and public library in Orbe, Switzerland"
 year: 2024